 The Duke of Burgundy is the sole representative of a subfamily known as the "metalmarks", since some of its cousins, particularly those found in south America, have a metallic appearance.
 A curious characteristic of this subfamily is that the female has 6 fully-functional legs, whereas the male has only 4 - the forelegs being greatly reduced.
 The Duke of Burgundy was once classified as a fritillary, given the similarity with those fritillary species found in the British Isles.
 This butterfly is found mainly in central southern England, although scattered colonies are found elsewhere such as in the north of England in Cumbria and Yorkshire.
 This species is not found in Wales, Scotland, Ireland, the Isle of Man or the Channel Islands.
 Although relatively-large colonies exist, most colonies only contain around a dozen individuals at the peak of the flight season.

-The nominate subspecies was first defined in Linnaeus (1758) as shown here (type locality: Europe).
-The population in the British Isles is represented by this subspecies.
+This species was first defined in Linnaeus (1758) as shown here (type locality: Europe).

 There is one brood each year, with the adults emerging at the end of April in southern sites, peaking in the middle of May.
 A partial second brood may appear in some years, but this is the exception, rather than the rule, and only occurs in certain sites in the south of England.

 The chart(s) above have been correlated with the phenology plot below, taken from the UK Butterfly Monitoring Scheme.
 The blue line gives average counts over the full data set from 1976 to date, and the red line gives the average for the last year.